kirangajjana/tkinter/Readme.md

         print("welcome")
 ```
 <br>
-once the user press on the click me button then the welcome will be displayed 5 times based on above function
+once the user press on the click me button then the welcome will be displayed 5 times based on above function..